Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Model and Dynamics

 In the absence of any obstacles or collisions, an agent approaches its steady-state velocity $\mathbf{v}_{0,i}$ with a timescale $\tau$.
 However, when there are other agents present, the inter-agent interactions affect the movement in interesting ways.
 An agent can be blocked or pushed around by other agents in its path, which can result in diverse dynamics depending on the model parameters.

-When the packing density $\rho$ is not too high (agents can freely move past each other), lateral migration due to interactions with other agents causes agents of the same group to find each other passively and form clusters (Figure~\ref{fig:schematics}(a), top panel).
+When the packing density $\rho$ is not too high (agents can freely move past each other), lateral migration due to interactions with other agents causes agents of the same group to find each other passively and form clusters (Figure~\ref{fig:dynamics}(b), top panel).
 The cluster of agents moves together as a unit, and collisions with the opposite group appear only at its boundary.
 For these reasons, clustered state is an absorbing state: i.e., once a cluster is formed, it does not break easily, but new agents can join the cluster.
 Clustering improves mobility of the agents, as the cluster as a whole is able to better force its way through opposing agents.
+Here, the word mobility is used to qualitatively describe the net movement of the agents in the collective: higher mobility implies larger movement of agents in their respective desired directions.

-When $N_r$ is close to $\frac{1}{2}$ (symmetric or nearly symmetric regime), clustering can eventually lead to formation of system-spanning lanes (Figure~\ref{fig:schematics}(b), middle panel).
+When $N_r$ is close to $\frac{1}{2}$ (symmetric or nearly symmetric regime), clustering can eventually lead to formation of system-spanning lanes (Figure~\ref{fig:dynamics}(b), middle panel).
 Since each lane consists only of one group of agents, mobility is maximum (agent speeds are close to $\pm s_0$) in the laned state.

-When $\rho$ is high and the intrinsic velocity $s_0$ is relatively small, the crowd can enter a jammed state, where agents meet head-on and do not have enough space to move past each other (Figure~\ref{fig:schematics}(a), bottom panel).
+When $\rho$ is high and the intrinsic velocity $s_0$ is relatively small, the collective can enter a jammed state, where agents meet head-on and do not have enough space to move past each other (Figure~\ref{fig:dynamics}(b), bottom panel).
 For the symmetric case ($N_r = \frac{1}{2}$), this causes the entire assembly to freeze.
 For asymmetric cases ($N_r < \frac{1}{2}$), due to an imbalance in the net force, the jammed assembly of agents slowly drifts in the direction dictated by the majority group.
-(See Movie~S1, appendix \ref{ax:movie} for an animated visualization of these cases.)
+(See Movie~S1 for an animated visualization of these cases.)

+Shown alongside the velocity plots are the distributions of the individual velocities for the two groups.
+For asymmetric cases, the minority group agents are often pushed in the opposite direction by the majority group.
+As a result, the velocity distribution for the minority group is shifted in the positive direction (see top and bottom panels).
+Besides, due to collective effects such as local jamming, there is a significant overlap between the velocity distributions of the two groups: for example, when mobility is very low, the two distributions are nearly indistinguishable (bottom panel).
+In other words, there can be agents of Group~1 and Group~2 moving with identical velocities.